overblog/GraphQLBundle/docs/validation/index.md

     - the number of items in the collection is between 1 and 3
     - every item in the collection is a valid email address

-The `birthday` field is of type `input-object` and marked as `cascade` so it's validation will happen according to the  constraints declared in the `Birthday` type:
+The `birthday` field is of type `input-object` and is marked as `cascade` so it's validation will happen according to the  constraints declared in the `Birthday` type:
 - **day** is between 1 and 31
 - **month** is between 1 and 12
 - **year** is between 1900 and today